jocelyn-soh/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Listing all students

+1. Listing all students

+    1. Test case: `list`<br>
+       Expected: All students will be returned from the list.
+The number of students listed is shown in the status message.
+Timestamp in the status bar is updated.

-### Deleting a person
+### Deleting a student

-1. Deleting a person while all persons are being shown
+1. Deleting a student while all students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all students using the `list` command.
+There can be multiple students in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First student is deleted from the list.
+Details of the deleted student is shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Finding student(s) by keyword(s)

+1. Finding a student while all students are being shown

+    1. Prerequisites: List all students using the `list` command.
+There can be multiple persons in the list.

+    1. Test case: `find Al Yu`<br>
+       Expected: Students who have any part of their names starting with `Al` or `Yu` like `Alex Yeoh` and `Bernice Yu` will be returned from the list.
+The number of contacts found is shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `find Zoe`, assuming that there is no contact who has any part of his/her name starting with `Zoe`<br>
+       Expected: No student is found.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect find commands to try: `find`<br>
+       Expected: Similar to previous.

 ### Saving data